sachingsachin/machine-learning-notes/README.md

 The above is exactly the same as linear regression with just one change that the hypothesis function `h` is different in logistic regression.

+# Minimizing J in practice
+More sophisticated algorithms are available in both Matlab and Octave that automatically change the learning rate `α` and compute the solution much faster.
+Some such algorithms are:
+* Conjugate gradient
+* BFGS
+* L-BFGS